 The following pie chart shows world consumption of hydrogen:

-Increasing attention has been given to hydrogen production for use in fuel cells to provide energy for numerous applications, including transportation.
-Limited fossil resources, rising energy prices and concern for the environment are prompting increased attention on hydrogen as an alternative energy carrier.
+In the past decade, increasing attention has been given to hydrogen production for use in fuel cells that would provide energy in numerous applications, including transportation.
+Limited fossil resources, rising energy prices and concern for the environment are focusing increased attention on hydrogen as an alternative energy carrier.